The Grinch’s True Gift is his Yuletide Lexicon

 “Must be afraid of reprisals.”

 Shortly after we’re introduced to his heinous home, Grinch reflects on scaring Cindy Lou at the post office.
-“Funny she didn’t rat on us,” he says before muttering this phrase, which again puts his intelligence on display while simultaneously showing just how out of touch he is with how kids tick.

-Reprisals?!
+Afraid of reprisals?!
 Not sure that was front of mind for a petrified Cindy Lou Who, but the Grinch, in all his Grinchiness, is surprisingly analytical.

-“The impetus!”
+“The impetus!
+The audacity!
 The unmitigated gall!”

 This is one of my favorite sing-songy insults ever.
 I’m sure I’m not alone, either, as I did hear the exact same turn of phrase used on an episode of My Wife and Kids.
-Does it have an even earlier reference than Grinch?
-None that I could find, leaving me to believe this was truly yet another instance of the Grinch flexing some serious linguistic flavour.

 “The avarice never ends!”